makman568/algofun/pq/traffic/consensus_traffic.md

 ## 9. Summary and Key Findings

-This analysis provides two distinct but related views of consensus traffic: the theoretical potential and the observed reality.
+This analysis provides two distinct but related views of consensus traffic: the theoretical potential and the empirically observed reality.
+The key finding is that for robust capacity planning, the theoretical generation rate is the most important metric, and the empirical data serves to validate the mechanics of the protocol model.

-**The theoretical message generation rate forms the basis for bandwidth calculation and capacity planning.
-The empirical results are presented solely to provide supporting evidence that the theoretical model accurately reflects real-world behavior.**

-### 9.1 Theoretical View
+### 9.1 The Theoretical Model

-The **Theoretical Message Count** represents the pure mathematical expectation for core consensus messages in an unoptimized scenario, derived from protocol parameters and the stake distribution.
+The **Theoretical Message Count** represents the pure mathematical expectation for messages generated in a consensus round, derived from protocol parameters and the stake distribution.
 *   **Proposals:** ≈ 20
 *   **Soft Votes:** ≈ 354
 *   **Cert Votes:** ≈ 233
+*   **Next Votes (Liveness):** ≈ 477
-*   **Core Consensus Total: ≈ 607 messages per round**
+*   **Total Theoretical Generation (Core + Next): ≈ 1084 messages per round**

-This view is useful for understanding the raw output of the sortition algorithm before optimizations.
+This view is useful for understanding the raw output of the sortition algorithm and forms the conservative basis for bandwidth planning.

-### 9.2 Bandwidth-Centric View (Empirical)
+### 9.2 Empirical Validation of the Model

-The **Steady-state Bandwidth** represents the empirically observed traffic, which is statistically lower than the theoretical maximum due to optimizations, but also includes traffic from pipelining.
-*   **Observed Core Consensus:** ~390-575 messages per round.
-*   **Pipelined Next Votes:** ~330-470 messages per round (general empirical range for an average node; for our leading-edge instrumented node, these are accounted for within `obsolete_votes`).
-*   **Total Concurrent Traffic: ~720-1,045 messages per round** (general network bandwidth expectation)

-This view is essential for practical applications like sizing network resources, defending against DoS attacks, and calculating the cost of future upgrades.
-For bandwidth modeling, one should budget for **~720-1,045 messages/round**.

-The primary reasons for the difference are:
-1.  **Threshold Termination:** Halts vote propagation once a weight quorum is met, significantly reducing observed votes below the theoretical maximum.
-2.  **Pipelining Overlap:** Adds traffic from the *next* round (r+1) to the bandwidth of the *current* round (r).
-3.  **Statistical Variance:** Normal random fluctuations in the sortition process.
+The **Empirically Observed Traffic**, collected via instrumentation, validates the protocol's behavior and optimizations:
+1.  **Threshold Termination is Confirmed:** The number of *on-time* votes observed by the node (Avg: ~305 Soft, ~143 Cert) is consistently lower than the theoretical maximum.
+This proves the efficiency of the threshold termination mechanism, which halts the processing of votes once a weight quorum is achieved.
+2.  **Source of Late Traffic is Identified:** The granular `late_` vote metrics confirm that messages arriving after a step is complete are the remaining `soft` and `cert` votes from the committee, not `Next` votes as previously hypothesized.
+This gives a clearer picture of message flow over time.

+For practical bandwidth modeling and capacity planning, one should use the **Total Theoretical Generation (~1084 messages/round)**, as this represents the total number of messages the network must be prepared to handle, regardless of whether an individual node processes them as "on-time" or "late".

 ## 10. Implications for Post-Quantum Upgrades

-For Falcon Envelope bandwidth calculations, the **theoretical total of ~1,084 messages per round** (607 core + 477 pipelined) provides the appropriate conservative upper bound.
-The empirical data supports this theoretical calculation, with observed totals (~1,077) closely matching the theoretical prediction.
+For Falcon Envelope bandwidth calculations, the **Total Theoretical Generation of ~1,084 messages per round** (composed of ~607 core consensus votes and ~477 liveness-related Next votes) provides the most robust and appropriate basis for modeling.

+While the empirical analysis shows that any single node only processes a fraction of these as "on-time" votes, the network as a whole must still bear the load of the entire generated message set.
+Using the theoretical maximum is the correct, conservative approach because it is independent of observational artifacts (like a node's position) and represents the total number of messages the network must be prepared to relay in a given round.

 Using the theoretical maximum ensures:
-- **Conservative capacity planning**: Provisions for unoptimized worst-case
+- **Conservative capacity planning**: Provisions for the total generated traffic, not just what one node sees as useful.
-- **Reproducible estimates**: Anyone can verify from protocol parameters
+- **Reproducible estimates**: Anyone can verify the projection from first principles using the protocol parameters.
-- **Topology independence**: Not dependent on node position or observation artifacts

-**Bandwidth projections:**
+- **Topology independence**: The calculation is not skewed by a single node's perspective or network position.

+The bandwidth projections therefore remain unchanged, but are now supported by a more rigorous argument:
 - **Per-envelope overhead**: 1.3-1.8 KB (Falcon-1024 signature + metadata)
 - **Daily bandwidth (envelopes only)**: 1,084 × 1.5 KB × 30,316 rounds/day ≈ **49 GB/day**
 - **Range**: ~42-59 GB/day (using 1.3-1.8 KB envelope sizes)